intel/dffml/docs/arch/alice/discussion/0023/reply_0025.md

 Balenced with happiness factor.
 Live civ game

 point phone at item do purchase to alignment to strategoc values models.
 Prioritize againt other options.

+the data will tell us the truth.
+Active distrupive inputs (ML master’s thesis)